 What is Prolozone Therapy?
 It is an advanced form of prolotherapy in the UK which has built a reputation for achieving results when all other treatments have failed.
 Published research indicates that it supports the recovery of and strengthens the following structures of the body: joints, cartilage, spinal discs, muscles, ligaments, tendons, nerves, meniscus, labrum, and bursa.
 We treat all areas of the body, including the head, neck, jaw, back, shoulders, knees, hips, arms, legs, elbows, wrists, fingers, ankles, feet, toes, pelvis, ribs, sacroiliac joints, sacrum, coccyx, acromioclavicular (AC) joint, and sternoclavicular (SC) joint.

 Prolozone Therapy uses a concentrated form of oxygen.
-Standard Prolotherapy use an irritant in the form of sugar (dextrose solution) to cause an inflammatory response.
+Standard Prolotherapy in the UK uses an irritant in the form of sugar (dextrose solution) to cause an inflammatory response.
 This inflammatory response helps to stimulate healing but has the following limitations: Standard dextrose prolotherapy can be extremely painful and sometimes requires gas and air during the procedure.
 The pain experienced during a Prolozone Therapy procedure is minimal.

 It takes much longer to reach the repair phase with standard dextrose Prolotherapy, meaning that Prolozone Therapy achieves results in a faster time-frame.